FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/31-questions.md

 > The assumption is that the alignment of the residue at position **i **is independent of the **i+1**. \(Short alignment i and i+1 are independent\).
 > ❓ Method w/o that?

+**Question: **Why do we have so few experimentally confirmed structures in the PDB?

+> ca. 85 million proteins are known, but only about 120 000 are in the PDB.
+>
+> Sequencing technology has improved and become a lot cheaper and hence many more proteins were discovered.
+While there were improvements in 3D structure determination, it still costs at least 100 000 euros to experimentally determine the 3D structure of a proteins